×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Cascais is a beautiful coastal town in Portugal, and there are many options for finding a place to live.
 One of the best ways to find a place to live in Cascais is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of rental properties in Cascais.
 Additionally, you can also search for rental properties in local newspapers and classifieds.
 Another option is to contact a local real estate agent who can help you find a suitable place to live in Cascais.
-Finally, you can also ask around in the local community for recommendations on rental properties," said one expat in Cascais.
+Finally, you can also ask around in the local community for recommendations on rental properties," wrote one member in Cascais.

 What is a typical expat home or apartment like in Cascais?